Milo1885/Tease-AI/README.md

 Open From Text button in AI Box Tools has been changed to Open From Clipboard

-Added option to switch right-side panels to left side of the screen
+Added option to switch left-side panels to right side of the screen

 Decreased the minimum size of the Chat Window panel so that the main picture area can be made larger